 Braided rugs are the original superstars of “upcycled” décor.
-They were first created in Colonial America using leftover scraps of fabric from old clothing, textiles, and sewing projects.
+Inspired by indigenous weaving techniques, they were first created in Colonial America using leftover scraps of fabric from old clothing, textiles, and sewing projects.
 Their eclectic, unique aesthetic brought warmth and color to hardwood floors in a practical and eco-friendly manner.

 Braided rugs have come a long way since they graced the floors of colonial cabins.
 Nowadays, braided area rugs come in various beautiful colors, materials, and unique patterns that complement a variety of home styles.